wubw/BinweiBlog/2018/the_personal_mba.rst

 * If they can be trained to substantially improve their own skill level, these individuals can recognize and acknowledge their own previous lack of skill

 Confirmation Bias is the general tendency for people to pay attention to information that supports their conclusions and ignore information that doesn't.
-Looking for dis confirming information is uncomfortable, but it's useful, whatever you ultimately decide.
+Looking for not confirming information is uncomfortable, but it's useful, whatever you ultimately decide.

 hindsight Bias is the natural tendency to kick yourself for things you 'should have known'.
 It's important to realize that these feelings are irrational - your decisions were based on the best information you had at the time, and there's nothing you can do now to change them.

 Understanding your Locus of Control is being able to separate what you can control (or strongly influence) from what you can't.
 Trying to control things that aren't actually under your control is a recipe for eternal frustration.
-Focus most of your energy on things that you can influence, and et everything else go.
+Focus most of your energy on things that you can influence, and let everything else go.

-A compromise is the art of dividing a cake in such a way that everyone believes he has the biggest piece
-     - Ludwig Erhard

-Common Ground is a state of overlapping interests between two or more parties.
-Negotiation is the process of exploring different options to find Common Ground.
-The more potential paths you explorer, the greater the chance you'll be able to find one in which your interests overlap.

 Relationship
 =================